cartonmarkup/cssCarton/README.md

 cssCarton is a lightweight framework that offers a simple way to transfer your grid based page layout into CSS and HTML.

 # I am a Pattern, I am a Framework
-If you take a look on cssCartons source code you will notice that this framework is – let's say – clearly.
+If you take a look at the cssCartons source code you will notice that this framework is – let's say – clean and lean.
-I like that very mutch.
-If you know a little about css it will be easy for you to figure out how the different parts of this framework really works and than you will notice that cssCarton is more a kind of css pattern than a tricky css hack.
-But even if it's source code isn't that big a deal cssCarton is a strong basement for all kind of page layouts you can imagine building with html.
+I personally like that very much in any project.
+If you know a little about css it will be easy for you to figure out how the different the different parts of this framework really work.
+In Turn, you will notice that cssCarton is more like a css pattern than a tricky css hack.
+But even if it's clean and simple source code isn't that big a deal for you, cssCarton still provides a reliable base for all kind of page layouts you might come up with.

 # Like words in a sentence